FilippoAiraldi/casadi-nlp/README.md

 ---
 ## Usage
 Similar to CasADi Opti, we instantiate a class that represents the NLP and allows to model its variables, parameters, constraints and objective.
-A simple example is below
+A simple example is below:
 ```python
 from csnlp import Nlp